 Optimize local SEO with accurate, comprehensive website keywords, meta description, and title

-Carefully consider and understand the keywords you want your business to rank for and make sure you’re including them in your website build, including your search engine title and meta description, H1/H2/H3 tags, etc.
+Carefully consider and understand the keywords you want your business to rank for and make sure you’re including them in your website build, including your search engine title, slug, meta description, H1/H2/H3 tags, etc.